rails/rails/guides/source/action_controller_overview.md

 The `:only` option skips the callback only for the listed actions; there is also an `:except` option which works the other way.
-These options can be used when registering action callbacks too, to add callbacks which only runs for selected actions.
+These options can be used when registering action callbacks too, to add callbacks which only run for selected actions.

 NOTE: If you register the same action callback multiple times with different